2022-12-11

 • Unpacks the parameters from the array of `Object`, performing any unboxing necessary.

-• Invokes the corresponding method of `exitPoint`, passing it the unpacked parameters.
+• Invokes the method of T, passing it the unpacked parameters.

 • Returns, possibly after boxing, whatever was returned by the method, or `null` if the method was of `void` return type.